NoahHahm/NoahHahm.github.io/about.md

 ---

 **Noah** is a Developer from [Republic of Korea](https://en.wikipedia.org/wiki/South_Korea).
-I graduated from Sungkyul University with a BA in Computer Engineering.
+I graduated from Sungkyul University with a BS in Computer Engineering.
 I started my career with working as an intern at WIT Studio,a start-up company.
 After that, I was working at [Hana Financial Group Inc](http://www.hanafn.com/eng/main.do), [LINE Corp.](https://linecorp.com/en)

 Now, I'm working at [SNOW Corp.](https://snowcorp.com/en/main)